Sorry, you need to enable JavaScript to visit this website.

 4.1 General context

-Last update: 7 November 2022
+Last update: 7 October 2025

 Main challenges to social inclusion

 Social inclusion of children from vulnerable categories in secondary education is a challenge for BiH.
 A survey of multiple indicators conducted by UNICEF in 2010 and 2011 (MICS) found that 92% of high school children attend high school in both FBiH and RS.
 There was an increase in the number of enrollments of children from rural areas in secondary school, but there was a decrease in the number of enrollments in the transition from primary to secondary school.
-The research cites the following as reasons: Lack of motivation, lack of parental support, the need for work, moving to another country and lack of transportation are among the most important reasons for dropping out of education according to National Human Development Report for 2020.
+The research cites the following as reasons: Lack of motivation, lack of parental support, the need for work, moving to another country and lack of transportation are among the most important reasons for dropping out of education according to the UNDP National Human Development Report for 2020.

 According to the Social Exclusion Index, 49.4% of the population in BiH are socially excluded on some grounds, which means that BiH ranks third of the neighboring countries for which an assessment has been conducted.